CAFECA-IO/KnowledgeManagement/Research/14_red_flags_in_crypto_trading.md

 - Criminals often use a single address to aggregate funds obtained from various sources, including illegal activities such as scams, theft, or ransomware.
 Multiple receives into a single address can indicate the consolidation of these illicit funds.

 - Structuring, also known as smurfing, involves breaking down large sums of money into smaller transactions to avoid triggering reporting thresholds and attracting regulatory attention.

-- In some cases, individuals may engage in frequent transfers to evade taxes or hide their financial activities from tax authorities.

 - In some cases, middlemen or intermediaries may be involved in cryptocurrency transactions.
 These middlemen may use multiple receives to distribute funds or to anonymize the transaction.
 This can make it difficult to identify the ultimate sender or receiver.